 In 2009, more than 2,000 back-seat passengers died in U.S. traffic crashes because they weren’t wearing seat belts, according to the Insurance Institute for Highway Safety.
 That represents about 9 percent of all traffic deaths involving vehicle passengers that year.
 More than one-fourth of those passengers were children under age 13.

 Despite the overwhelming amount of research that indicates wearing a seat belt in the back seat saves lives, a February 2011 survey punctuates the fact that most Americans still refuse to buckle up in the back.
-Of course, that lack of attention to safety can lead to tragic consequences -- and to a huge hit to drivers' auto insurance premiums.
+Of course, that lack of attention to safety can lead to tragic consequences — and to a huge hit to drivers’ cost of auto insurance premiums.

 LeaseTrader.com, a car leasing marketplace, polled more than 2,000 men and women throughout the country, including states with and without rear-seat restraint laws.
 Adults questioned in the poll said they rode in the back seat of a vehicle at least 25 times in 2010.